Cowhill, Greater Manchester: Transport

-Stagecoach Manchester operates bus service 415 linking Cowhill with Oldham and Middleton.
+Bee Network operates bus service 415 linking Cowhill with Oldham and Middleton.

-Stotts Tours (Oldham) operates bus service 159 to Oldham via Chadderton town centre and to Middleton via Hollinwood, Woodhouses, Failsworth and New Moston and service 396 providing links to Ashton-U-Lyne and to Middleton via Chadderton town centre.
+Bee Network operates bus service 159 to Oldham via Chadderton town centre and to Middleton via Hollinwood, Woodhouses, Failsworth and New Moston and service 396 providing links to Ashton-U-Lyne and to Middleton via Chadderton town centre.

 Stagecoach Manchester operated bus service 152 to Hollinwood and to Firwood Park via Chadderton town centre, the service being withdrawn in January 2015.

 Freehold Metrolink station, on Cowhill's common border with Werneth on Block Lane, provides direct tram links to Manchester and beyond and to Rochdale Railway Station and town centre.
 The station was opened in 2012 and was one of several new stations opened along the Oldham and Rochdale Line.
 Alternative names for the station including Cowhill and Block Lane were considered but rejected by the local council in favour of Freehold.